achen1296/Apple-Music-Editor/README.md

   - The file size if file size \< max crypt size in hfma
   - Otherwise file size - outer hfma length - ((file size - outer hfma length) % 16)
   - The max crypt size always seems to be 102400, I was not able to find any other values accepted by the Apple Music program (not that there's any reason to use a different one)
-- Starting after the outer hfma, decrypt \<crypt size\> bytes using AES128-ECB and the encryption key (see code).
+- Starting after the outer hfma, decrypt \<crypt size\> bytes using AES128-ECB and the encryption key (see code)
 - Concatenate the remaining bytes in the file after the encrypted portion onto the decrypted bytes
 - Decompress the result with zlib
   - Experimentally, Apple Music uses compression level 1 (best speed), but it also seems to accept any compression level (not that there's any particular reason to use another compression level when Apple Music will resave the library itself the next time you open it)
 - Concatenate the decompressed result onto the outer hfma header

+The remainder of this document describes the raw library bytes.

 # Section Structure

 [Back to TOC](#table-of-contents)

 The file is divided into what most have previously called "sections".
 Sections may have subsections, creating a tree structure (so I also call them "children").
-If section A has subsections B and C, and B has subsections D and E, then they will appear in the file in the order A B D E C
+If section A has subsections B and C, and B has subsections D and E, then they will appear in the file in the order A B D E C. In my code, I treat the outer [hfma](#hfma-file-header) section as the tree's root (thus its class name is `Library`, and the class name `hfma` is used only for the inner one).

 Almost all sections begin with 8 bytes that have the same meaning.